amakukha/PyPDP11/README.md

 ## Usage

   1. Run the file `pdp11.py` with Python.
   2. Press button `Start routine` to run the OS.
+This will start a [Unix shell](https://en.wikipedia.org/wiki/Unix_shell).

+Additional usage notes:
-Notes: Unix V6 used `chdir` command instead of `cd`.
-Issuing `stty -lcase` is needed to enable lowercase output.
+  - Instead `cd`, Unix V6 shell used `chdir` command.
+  - Issuing command `stty -lcase` is needed to enable lowercase output.
+(In case you are wondering.)
-Instead of `Ctrl+C`, press Backspace if you want to halt execution of a program.
+  - Instead of `Ctrl+C`, press Backspace button if you want to halt execution of a program.

-If you want to export the disk image for whatever reason, don't forget to issue the `sync` command first (it flushes the delayed I/O to disk).
+  - If you want to export the disk image for whatever reason, don't forget to execute the `sync` command first (it flushes the delayed I/O to disk).

 ## What's new
 Compared to the original JavaScript code, this implementation has the following benefits: